Digital Literacy in the Classroom.

 - Communciating within the school is also a good way of modelling skills.
 Beyond whole school projects such as Google Drive, or a VLE, you can also ask children to collaborate on shared projects in the classroom: Haiku Decks, Padlets, Scratch – all allow a class to register and then to share the outcomes.

-Accessing information online can be a minefield – and the lessons of old where resesarched and made notes need to be fine tuned to ensure that they fully understand what they are doing.
+Accessing information online can be a minefield.
+Being digitally literate means that our pupils need to research and then notes need to be edited and refined.
 Again, modelling this is key.
 From early on the teacher needs to be using search engines, looking at specific sites and modelling how to navigate the huge quantity of information which can be found.

 This is very much linked to how networks and the internet work, which is a curriculum aim, and there are a number of resources out there.
 The BBC are currently putting lots of effort into this, and have some great resources.
 Building this into a fun topic is one of my next jobs…